-Boat shipping can be kind of a stressful thing for the owner.
+Boat shipping can be a stressful thing for the owner or a boat if he/she needs it relocated.
 There are so many different things to prepare for and remember.
 It can be fairly easy if you get yourself organized.
-No matter if you’re shipping a powerboat, sailboat or a commercial fishing boat it’s going to take some dedication.
-Boats that exceed state regulated shipping dimensions will require approval from each state they are shipped through.
-In some cases if the boat is big enough, it may require pilot cars or even a route survey depending on just how big it is.
+No matter if you’re shipping a powerboat, sailboat, or commercial fishing boat it’s going to take some dedication.
+Boats that exceed state-regulated shipping dimensions will require approval from each state they are shipped through.
+In some cases, if the boat is big enough, it may require pilot cars or even a route survey depending on just how big it is.
 Many powerboats that have a fly-bridge have height problems and require additional work in order to transport as they have to be routed around bridges and utility instructions.
-These type of shipments require high pole pilot cars to escort the truck transporting the shipment.
+These types of shipments require high pole pilot cars to escort the truck transporting the shipment.